Rashmildp/AzureStorage/README.md

 # Azure Storage Account- .NET

-This simple application provides basic overwiew of uploading and downloading files in Azure portal.
+This console application provides basic overwiew of uploading and downloading files in Azure portal.